UG4/ugcore/README.txt

   * ParallelToolchain_MPICH.txt: support for the MPICH MPI implementation.
   * ParallelToolchain_MPT.txt: This MPI implementation can be found on some linux-clusters (HLRB2-Munich).

+How to compile algebra and discretization module:
+- per default only the modules common, lib_grid and pcl (if choosen) are build using cmake.
+In order to build lib_algebra and lib_discretization use: cmake - DWITH_ALGEBRA=ON